husarms/coin-surfer/README.md

 Rather than waiting for a sudden drop or rise in price - it waits for the price to hit historically low or high levels.

-Compared to the simple threshold method - it sets / adjusts itself and seems less risky with the potential for greater margins.
+Compared to the simple threshold method - it sets / adjusts itself automatically and seems less risky with the potential for greater margins.

 # Features